 Many students enroll in universities to obtain authorizations to work.
 Even legitimate universities offer Curricula Practical Training (CPT), which allows students to obtain work permits if it determines that the work is integral to the course or degree.
 However, the University of Farmington case has made many international students mistrust other universities that also offer CPT for fear that the U.S. government will find their actions illegal to stay in the U.S.

-Philadelphia Immigration Attorneys at the Law Offices of Tahir Mella, P.C.
-Help Immigrants with Visa Issues
+Philadelphia Immigration Attorneys at the Law Offices of MC Law Group, LLC Help Immigrants with Visa Issues

-Any stay in the U.S. without legal status may be considered an overstay, which may bar re-entry into the U.S. Do not hesitate to contact a Philadelphia immigration attorney at the Law Offices of Tahir Mella, P.C. today.
+Any stay in the U.S. without legal status may be considered an overstay, which may bar re-entry into the U.S. Do not hesitate to contact a Philadelphia immigration attorney at the Law Offices of MC Law Group, LLC today.
 Call our office at 215-496-0690 or contact us online for a free consultation.
 Located in Philadelphia, we serve clients throughout the tri-state area, including Pennsylvania, New Jersey, and nationwide.